-That Pokémon Direct has recently finished, giving a fresh look at the Galar region – including a Wild Area that is a vast, open land filled with lakes, tree, ruins… and Pokémon visible on the overworld.
+That Pokémon Direct has recently finished, giving a fresh look at the Galar region – including a Wild Area that is a vast, open land filled with lakes, trees, ruins… and Pokémon visible on the overworld.
 The main series is including overworld appearances – even if just in this one area, and this is also looking to be a push to that thing many people have wanted – a true open-world online Pokémon experience.

 Away from the Wild Area, we got to see some more new creatures of Galar, as well as a few of the people.
 Wooloo looks like a real cute sheep, while Corviknight is a very fine-looking raven.
 Drednaw looks like a turtle, while Gossifleur is another flower-based ‘mon – which got an evolution shown in the form of Eldegoss.
 The legendaries of the region were also revealed.
 Zacian and Zamazenta representing the sword and shield respectively.

 As for the characters, we got Professor Magnolia and her assistant and granddaughter – Sonia.
 We got the Galar Region Champion Leon and his younger brother Hop – who just so happens to be one of your rivals throughout the adventure.
 One of the gym leaders also featured – Milo, the grass-type expert.
 Along with those were plenty of people just filling up the streets and within crowds.

 The connections and crowds are already telling me we might just be seeing a story putting focus into the interactions more than ever before, with Pokémon also being a greater presence within those towns and cities.
 I’m certainly hoping that will come to be.
 There were a few pieces of footage within the Direct that felt as though they had such a vibe.